 I don’t recommend changing the number of underarm chains by huge numbers as this will also impact the fit of the sleeves on the bicep.

-If you aren’t getting results from altering the underarm chain and need something a bit more dramatic (for a fuller bust adjustment perhaps) then you can try the following.
+If you aren’t getting results from altering the underarm chain and need something a bit more dramatic (for a fuller bust adjustment perhaps) then you can frog the yoke back to before the split and change the placing of the increase rounds (taking the stitch pattern into account).

 - For a sweater that’s too big, replace increase rounds with non-increase rounds